tangjiapeng/tangjiapeng.github.io/_pages/about.md

 My current research interests focus on Generative Models.
 Recently, I am working on using diffusion models for Video/Multi-view/3D generation.

-<span style="color:red">I'm in the job the market and looking for full-time positions starting in 2026.</span>
+<span style="color:red">I'm in the job market and looking for full-time positions starting in 2026.</span>